The Complete Guide to Exchanging Foreign Currency

 • Exchanging foreign currency also gives you the potential advantage of avoiding currency conversion fees and staying within your vacation budget.
 For instance, some international retailers give you the opportunity to pay in local or your own country’s currency.
 If you choose the latter, you may get a poor exchange rate.

-By exchanging foreign currency ahead of time, you may be able to avoid paying more than necessary and better take advantage of more favorable exchange rates.
+By exchanging foreign currency ahead of time, you may be able to avoid paying more than necessary and take advantage of more favorable exchange rates.

 Finding Places to Exchange Currency